 Kolbe Summer Fellows Program

 The Kolbe Summer Fellows Program in the Arts, Humanities, and Social Sciences is a ten-week faculty-mentored student research program conducted during the summer before a student's sophomore, junior, or senior year.
-This summer, nine students worked on research on a wide range of topics representing seven disciplines.
 Read more about the Kolbe Summer Fellows Program.